ajsoriar/purple-console/README.md

     In your js code: log("Hello world!");

-## Data can be rendered in a div, a canvas or a textarea.
+## Data can be rendered in a div, canvas or textarea

-## Set start points and LAPs in order to do benchmarking and print the results in the console.
+## Set start points and LAPs in order to do benchmarking and print the results in the console

+    ajsrConsole.setLap("LAP TEXT!");

-##Launch several consoles
+## Launch several consoles

-##Change the look and feel.
+## Change the look and feel